Ravuri-Sivaram/Trustworthy-Evaluation-Of-Motion-Detection-and-Intrusion-Alert-System/README.md

 #Press l for Lighting, n for noise, o for occlusion, and b for blur scenario's image capturing
 ```
 ### Expected Outcome:
 - It will prompt the webcam capturing the frames with option of blur, lighting, occlusion, noise options

+For Analysis:
 ```bash
 python analyze_robustness.py
 ```